Back & Better Than Ever: Rebuilding the PDXWIT Website from the Ground Up

 What this work taught me.

 This project was a full-circle moment — taking a brand I built seven years ago and bringing it into a completely new context.
 The biggest challenge wasn't the technical build, it was making decisions that honored the original work while serving the needs of a community that has grown and changed.
-Building for maintainability without sacrificing design quality pushed me to think more carefully about every component and template choice.
-The result is a site I'm proud of — and one that the PDXWIT team can truly call their own.
+Working with Athena added another dimension to that — mentoring someone through their first production WordPress build, from wireframes through to Elementor, pushed me to articulate decisions I might otherwise have made instinctively.
+Her wireframes started the design system conversation, and that foundation carried through to the final site.